 - No wheels for transporting

 Users like the higher-quality look and feel of the Kettler Favorit compared to other hydraulic rowers.
 Owners commented the rower was quiet and provided a smooth rowing stroke.

 A few users had difficulty adjusting the resistance and felt it didn’t provide them with a strong enough workout.

 User feedback for the Kettler Favorit can be found here.

 Kettler Favorit Price

-If you are in the market for a high quality hydraulic-piston rower, then the Kettler Favorit Rowing Machine is a great option if you can find one.
+If you are in the market for a high-quality hydraulic-piston rower, then the Kettler Favorit Rowing Machine is a great option if you can find one.
 Hydraulic resistance has several limitations, namely, that it goes soft after 20 or so minutes at most.

 If you want to go lower in price but still try to keep the build quality, you can check out the Stamina 1215 Orbital Rower.
-It is similar in style to the Kettler Favorit but will be less expensive, which means lower quality and less monitor features.
+It is similar in style to the Kettler Favorit but slightly downgraded.

 I hope you enjoyed this Kettler Favorit review!
 If you have any questions please leave them in the comment section below.